spryker/spryker-docs/docs/marketplace/user/back-office-user-guides/202108.0/catalog/products/abstract-product-reference-information.md

 {% info_block infoBox "Info" %}

-For the [Marketplace](/docs/marketplace/user/intro-to-the-spryker-marketplace/marketplace-concept.html) projects, you can check what Merchant owns the product on this page.
+For the [Marketplace](/docs/marketplace/user/intro-to-the-spryker-marketplace/marketplace-concept.html) projects, you can check what merchant owns the product on this page.

 {% endinfo_block %}